LisaHackett97/HiddenIrishTravels/TESTING.md

 Search was showing for logged out.
 Restrict to session user

+after fixing bugs, user page edit/delete btns have floated out of the card Use compare site to id where difference in last few commits.
+Needed to update the id'S ON title on details, that I removed when ficing validation.
+Also change the columns for large scrren.
+Looks fine now

 TESTING: Add new allows#ed 8500 chars on the details.
 But edit form was restirected to 200.
 Causes issues for users when trying to update details
 [Back to table of contents](#table-of-contents)

 ### Performance and accessibility Testing

 #### Lighthouse testing

+When code finished, ran lighthouse reports on mobile and desktop

 #### Accessibility